A Ninja's Dance

 The person outside knocked again and Judith dragged herself out of the warm dregs of nothingness left from her nap to answer.

-"Yes?
-Hello?"
 The door creaked open and light dripped into the room.
 Judith rubbed the sleep out of her eyes and blinked until they adjusted then looked over at the figure standing in the doorway.
-It was one of the turtle brothers (their shape was very distinctive) but this one had a red bandanna on which told her it was Raphael, one of the ones she hadn't met yet.
+It was one of the turtle brothers but this one had a red bandanna on which told her it was Raphael, one of the ones she hadn't met yet.
 She smiled despite her sleepiness and gave a little wave with her good hand.

-Raphael seemed to take this as his que because he stepped completely into the room and moved slowly towards the bedside table.
-He was carrying a tray and even in the din Judith could make out the mug and pill bottles on it.
+Raphael seemed to take this as his cue because he stepped completely into the room and moved slowly towards the bedside table.
+He was carrying a tray and even in the dim Judith could make out the mug and pill bottles on it.

 Ah.
 More pain medication.
 She must have been asleep for a while then.
 Raphael set the tray on the chair by the bed and struck a match, lighting the new candle he had brought with him and sitting it in the holder on the bedside table.
 Judith watched him carefully.